vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 ## Trials

-Review available trial solutions, design to help you make decisions about upgrades and purchases.
+Review trial solutions, design to help you make decisions about upgrades and purchases.

 :::image type="content" source="media/trials-page.png" alt-text="Screenshot of the  page iMicrosoft Security Trials page in the Microsoft Defender portal" lightbox="media/trials-page.png":::